 What is a Pre-Nuptial Enquiry Form?

 As part of the pastoral care of the Church for you as an engaged person you will each complete a Pre-Nuptial Enquiry form with your local priest.
 The form records when you were received into the Church at Baptism and then Confirmed.
 It also indicates that you are free to marry and helps identify any special permission that you might need.
-The completed forms of the bride and groom are sent to the parish priest of the Church where the wedding is taking place and after the wedding the forms are kept in the parish archive.
+It also affirms that as a mature adult you understand the nature of marriage and accept the duties and responsibilities of married life.
+The individually completed forms of the bride and groom are sent to the parish priest of the Church where the wedding is taking place and after the wedding the forms are kept in the parish archive there.

 What happens if my situation is particular?

-If your situation is particular such as a Catholic marrying somebody from another Christian denomination or marrying somebody who is not baptised you should immediately consult with your priest informing him of this situation
+If your situation is particular such as a Catholic marrying somebody from another Christian religious tradition or marrying somebody who is not baptised you should immediately consult with your priest informing him of the special situation.

-- They must approach the local registrar in the district in which the marriage is going to take place to obtain a Notice of Marriage Form (one for each party).
+1. At least three months before the planned date of marriage, you must approach the local registrar in the district in which the marriage is going to take place to obtain a Notice of Marriage Form (one for each party)